Allegheny-Computer-Science-203-F2023/course-assessment-fall-2023/README.md

 - **Professional Development**: This score is a composite of an individual student's score for professional development and the overall score that the team has earned for professional development articles published on the course web site.
 An individual student's work contributes to 70% of this score and the overall team score contributes to the remaining 30% of this score.
+Both of these scores consider only those assessments recorded up to the week prior to the one at which the overall assessment was submitted.
+- **Technical Development**: This score is a composite of an individual student's score for technical development and the overall score that the team has earned for technical development articles published on the course web site.
+An individual student's work contributes to 70% of this score and the overall team score contributes to the remaining 30% of this score.
 Both of these scores consider only those assessments recorded up to the week prior to the one